i Transfer pricing generally

-Several major companies are disputing proposed IRS adjustments, including Coca-Cola, Inc, which filed a petition in the Tax Court in December 2015 disputing a US$9 billion proposed transfer pricing adjustment, Amazon.com, Inc, Microsoft Corp, and The 3M Company.
-Recent major decisions include Amazon v.
-Commissioner and Medtronic v.
+Several major companies are disputing proposed IRS adjustments, including Coca-Cola, Inc, which is disputing in the Tax Court a US$9 billion proposed transfer pricing adjustment, Amazon.com, Inc, Microsoft Corp, and The 3M Company.
+Recent trial court decisions include Amazon v.
+Commissioner, Medtronic v.
+Commissioner, and Wycoff v.
 Commissioner.

 In June 2016, the US Tax Court decided not to completely side with either the IRS or Medtronic in Medtronic v.
 Commissioner, instead fashioning its own solution in the US$1.36 billion tax dispute.
 The court found that the IRS's adjustments to Section 482 allocations were arbitrary and capricious.
 However, rather than accepting Medtronic's proposed allocations, the court came up with its own solution.
 Medtronic, a Minnesota corporation, is a leading medical technology company, servicing clients around the world.
 Medtronic has an affiliate in Puerto Rico called MPROC that manufactures cardiac rhythm disease management and neurological devices and leads.
 In 2002, the IRS audited Medtronic.
 The Commissioner was concerned that Medtronic was shifting too much money to its affiliate, MPROC.
 Medtronic, in turn, agreed to lower the amount being shifted to the Puerto Rican affiliate.
 The agreement specified that the royalty rates for MPROC would be 44 per cent for devices and 26 per cent for leads.
 This agreement was memorialised in a memorandum of understanding (MOU).
 The Commissioner reviewed Medtronic's tax returns for 2003 and 2004 and agreed with how the MOU was being applied.